adeptschneiderthedev/AfyaMum-bot/README.md

 - **Efficiency**: Generative AI models offer quick and automated responses, ensuring users receive information promptly.

 In summary, AfyaMumBot's choice of Generative AI models, including GPT-3.5 LLM, is driven by a commitment to providing expectant mothers with accurate, personalized, and timely information and support throughout their pregnancy journey.
-The Whatsapp bot w
+The Whatsapp bot won't require a UI as we'll be integrating our chatbot with Whatsapp messenger.